MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 # Create a secure guest sharing environment

 In this article, we'll walk through a variety of options for creating a secure guest sharing environment in Microsoft 365.
+This is an example scenario to give you an idea of the options available.
+You can use these procedures in different combinations to meet the security and compliance needs of your organization.
+At the end of the article, we'll walk through a test case to see how some of these options work together.

-This includes:
+This scenario includes:

 - Setting up multi-factor authentication for guests.
 - Setting up a terms of use for guests.